 An increasing number of pet owners are trying to reduce their pet dogs and cats' ecological paw-print by substituting vegetarian and vegan foods for meat, often with unintended welfare consequences.

-Dr Anne Fawcett with dogs Labrador Ned Notting, pomeranian cross maltese Archer Van Golde and italian greyhound Nino Thompson-Hunt.
+Dr Anne Fawcett with dogs Labrador Ned Notting, pomeranian cross Maltese Archer Van Golde and Italian greyhound Nino Thompson-Hunt. |

 According to research published in the New Scientist, the carbon footprint of a sports utility vehicle driven for 10,000 kilometres for a year is about less than half of a medium-sized dog like a labrador or a Golden Retriever.